DevHalimMahmoud/KnowledgeHunt/README.md

 # Knowledge Hunt (Android)

-knowledge Hunt is a platform for all developers to share their knowledge by writing technical articles or ask questions and get answers from other developers test their knowledge in any field of development in the MCQ section and get a score, the user can join coding contests and solve them, and the answer is validated on the server compiler
+knowledge Hunt is a platform for all developers to share their knowledge by writing technical articles and ask questions and get answers from other developers, user also can test their knowledge in any field of development in the MCQ section and get a score, the user can join coding contests and solve them, and the answer is validated on the server compiler